-- Increase the acreage of functional riparian and floodplain habitat within the study area. - Increase wildlife habitat diversity by providing a mix of riparian habitats within the river corridor, riparian fringe and historic floodplain. - Provide passive recreation opportunities. - Provide reduced bank erosion and sedimentation, and improved surface water quality consistent with ecosystem restoration. - Integrate desires of local stakeholders consistent with Federal policy and local planning efforts.
+- Increase the acreage of functional riparian and floodplain habitat within the study area. - Increase wildlife habitat diversity by providing a mix of riparian habitats with an emphasis on restoration of riparian forests within the river corridor, riparian fringe and historic floodplain. - Provide passive recreation opportunities. - Provide reduced bank erosion and sedimentation, and improved surface water quality consistent with ecosystem restoration. - Integrate desires of local stakeholders consistent with Federal policy and local planning efforts.